MetabolomicsSA/MStractor/README.md

 2. Graphical tools for real-time quality monitoring and optimization of the feature extraction process
 ## Getting started

-to install the package from GitHub, make sure your Bioconductor installation is updated (by running BiocManager::install()) and the packageS
+to install the package from GitHub, make sure your Bioconductor installation is updated (by running BiocManager::install()) and the packages
 'devtools' and 'remotes' is installed.
 Then run the  following

 #### library(remotes)